overestimate/awm-src/README.md

 # awm-src
-adbandoned go sniper. should take much effort to make functional?
+adbandoned go sniper. shouldn't take much effort to make functional?

+## make sure to keep GPL3.0 but use as you wish. see COPYING.TLDR